SummerSlam (2008): Storylines

 Another rivalry from the SmackDown brand was between Triple H and The Great Khali over the WWE Championship.
-On the July 25 edition of SmackDown, a Battle Royal was held, where the winner would receive a WWE Championship match against Triple H at SummerSlam.
+On the July 25 episode of SmackDown, a Battle Royal was held, where the winner would receive a WWE Championship match against Triple H at SummerSlam.
 Khali won the match, which also involved The Big Show, Jeff Hardy, Mr. Kennedy, Umaga, and Montel Vontavious Porter (MVP).

 The primary rivalry on the Raw brand heading into SummerSlam was between John Cena and Batista.
 On the July 21 edition of Raw, Batista faced CM Punk for the World Heavyweight Championship in a rematch from The Great American Bash.
 John "Bradshaw" Layfield (JBL) ran into the ring, trying to avoid a vengeful John Cena.
 When Cena looked to punch JBL, he ducked and Batista was hit instead.
 Batista started a brawl against Cena and the two eventually fought until referees broke it up.
 The next week, Batista claimed that he had no problems with Cena, who had a hard time believing it.
 Later that night, Cena and Batista beat JBL and Kane in a tag-team match.
 New General Manager Mike Adamle announced that the two men would face off at SummerSlam, making it the first time ever that the two men had faced off against each other, a match that had been six years in the making.
 Both men won the World Tag Team Championship against Cody Rhodes and Ted DiBiase Jr. in a tag team match.
 They lost the title a week later in a rematch.

 Another main feud on the Raw brand was between John "Bradshaw" Layfield (JBL) and CM Punk for the World Heavyweight Championship.
 JBL became the number one contender for Punk's title, when he pinned Punk in a two-on-one handicap match, which also featured Chris Jericho as JBL's tag team partner.

 The main feud on the ECW brand was between Mark Henry and Matt Hardy over the ECW Championship.
 On the July 22 episode of ECW on Syfy, Hardy won the right to face Henry at SummerSlam after winning a Fatal Four-Way match against Finlay, The Miz and John Morrison.

 Event

-Before the event aired live on pay-per-view, The Big Show defeated Bam Neely, who was accompanied by Chavo Guerrero Jr., in a dark match.
+Before the event aired live on pay-per-view, The Big Show defeated Bam Neely, who was accompanied by Chavo Guerrero, in a dark match.
 Big Show won by pinning Neely after a WMD – Weapon of Mass Destruction.